bkesterbyld/maroon-potato/src/pages/index.md

     features:
       - subtitle: ''
         content: >
-          Above unifies data models, storage and business logic into a single service and API—all setup in minutes with no code tools.
+          Above unifies data models, storage and data processing logic into a single service and API—all setup in minutes with no code tools.
 Build something new or tap your existing data sources via our flexible API and pre-built integrations
         actions: []